 By NICK BROTHERS, Hill Country News

-In the aftermath of a deadly high school shooting in Parkland, Florida that left 17 dead by a lone gunman, Leander ISD officials are addressing the district’s current safety and security systems with parents and students.
+In the aftermath of recent deadly high school shootings, — Santa Fe, Tex. on Friday leaving 10 dead, Parkland, Fla. on Feb.
+14 that left 17 dead, and others across the country this year — Leander ISD officials are addressing the district’s current safety and security systems with parents and students.

 “We’re having some tough conversations right now about doing anything additional to our security upgrades,” said district spokesperson Corey Ryan.
 “We are working to implement programs that help build relationships between students with our faculty and staff.”